katemayo/js-dc-8/02-data_and_operators/readme.md

 Always remember that these variables should always have the `let` keyword and use `camelCase`

-`const` is a keyword that declares a letiable whose value should never change.
+`const` is a keyword that declares a variable whose value should never change.

 ```javascript
 const numberOfContinents = 7